godaddy/asherah-ruby/README.md

 # Asherah

-Asherah is a Ruby wrapper around [Asherah Go](https://github.com/godaddy/asherah) application-layer encryption SDK that provides advanced encryption features and defense in depth against compromise.
+Asherah is a Ruby FFI wrapper around Go version of [Asherah](https://github.com/godaddy/asherah) application-layer encryption SDK.
+Asherah provides advanced encryption features and defense in depth against compromise.
 It uses a technique known as "envelope encryption" and supports cloud-agnostic data storage and key management.

 Check out the following documentation to get more familiar with its concepts: